Over the last week we've seen reports that Chase will update it's Ink Plus Business Credit Card in the near future.

 Whenever a new card product is released there is always potentially a best strategy to take advantage of the earning the most benefits and points.

 Here's a breakdown of what may be the best strategy if you are either under or over Chase's 5/24 rule.

 Under 5/24.
 If you are still under 5/24 you realistically have two strategy options.
-The first would be to apply for the Ink Plus card that currently offers a 70,000 point sign-up bonus in branch.
-In the meantime you can also take advantage of it’s 5x points earning an office supply stores, but who knows how long that benefit will last.
+The first would be to apply for the Ink Plus card that currently offers a 70,000 point welcome bonus in branch.
+In the meantime you can also take advantage of it's 5x points earning an office supply stores, but who knows how long that benefit will last.

 In the worst case, if you apply now and the new card comes out within 3 months and it is not a different product, you should be able to get the bonus offer matched.

 Over 5/24.
 If you are like many you're well over 5/24, which means you likely won't have access to this card if it falls under the rule (which it likely will be).
 However, like the Chase Sapphire Reserve card that was released in August it may be possible to be pre-approved for it in branch.

 The best way to check is to go into a Chase branch after the card is launched and see what pre-approved offers pop up for you.
 If you're lucky this card will show up under the pre-approved Chase credit cards and you are automatically approved for it.